Tricritical Kibble-Zurek scaling in Rydberg atom ladders

-Although the KZ mechanism has been studied across a wide range of phase transitions, relatively few investigations have focused on a specific type of criticality: \emph{tricriticality} \cite{Mukherjee2007XY,divakaran2009defect,deng2009anomalous,mukherjee2010adiabatic,patra2011non}.
-This phenomenon can occur at the intersection of first- and second-order phase transitions \cite{Blume1966,capel1966possibility,Griffiths1970,Blume1971TCI}.
+At the intersection of first- and second-order phase transitions, a particular phenomenon known as tricriticality occurs.
 The tricritical point holds theoretical and practical importance.
-For instance, space-time supersymmetry, originally proposed in high-energy physics, can emerge in the low-energy regime of various models \cite{grover2014emergent,jian2015susy,jian2017susy,li2018numerical,Li2020TCI,zeng2024nonequilibrium}, with one of the most experimentally promising cases being the $1+1$-dimensional tricritical Ising model \cite{Friedan1985,Zamolodchikov1986multicritical,li2024supersymmetry}.
+For instance, spacetime supersymmetry, originally proposed in high-energy physics, can emerge in the low-energy regime of various models \cite{grover2014emergent,jian2015susy,jian2017susy,li2018numerical,Li2020TCI,zeng2024nonequilibrium}, with one of the most experimentally promising cases being the $1+1$-dimensional tricritical Ising model \cite{Friedan1985,Zamolodchikov1986multicritical,li2024supersymmetry,cheng2025schwinger}.
 Tricritical points also play an important role in quantum annealing protocols, where ramping near these points can accelerate optimization processes \cite{wang2022mbl,zhang2024cyclic,zhang2025computational}.
 Furthermore, the proximity to first-order phase transitions raises questions about the validity of standard KZ scaling \cite{suzuki2024topological}, suggesting that new phenomena may emerge in this context.
+Despite its importance, no experimentally feasible protocol of tricritical KZ effect has been proposed~\cite{Mukherjee2007XY,divakaran2009defect,deng2009anomalous,mukherjee2010adiabatic,patra2011non}.